AndyButland/UmbracoMapper/ReadMe.md

 	- Handled case where trying to map parent of home page (issue #4) - thanks [richarth](https://github.com/richarth)
 - 2.0.2
     - Added mapping attributes to `MediaFile`
+- 2.0.3
+    - Allowed the default method of retrieving property values from Umbraco to be overriden at the component or view model field level, supporting use with Vorto

 ## Credits